myrmlbst/knights-tour/README.md

 ## Running the Project
 1. Install LÖVE2D from https://love2d.org/
 2. Clone this repository
-3. Run the game by dragging the project folder onto the LÖVE2D application or using the command line: ```love .```
+3. Run the game by dragging the project folder onto the LÖVE2D application, or by using the command line: ```love .```

 ## Directory Structure
 ```